darirak/facebook-clone/README.md

     * React-Moment (Saves the exact date of posts in Firestore Database)
     * Firestore for Data Handling (Feed Content)
     * Firebase Storage (Stores Images uploaded by users)
-    * NextJS + Firebase Authentication
+    * Next Auth + Firebase Authentication

 ### Built Using